luckplat/PicoWinder-FFB-PRO/README.md

-# PicoWinder FFB PRO — FINAL A22
+# PicoWinder FFB PRO — FINAL

 Modern RP2040 USB firmware for the **Microsoft SideWinder Force Feedback Pro (Gameport)**, based on Nolan Nicholson's original **PicoWinder** project.

-**PicoWinder FFB PRO** is a continuation of that work, developed through extensive debugging, USB traffic analysis, binary auditing and real hardware testing in order to obtain reliable DirectInput Force Feedback on modern PCs.
+**PicoWinder FFB PRO** is a continuation and extensively debugged development of PicoWinder, created to provide reliable **USB HID joystick input and DirectInput Force Feedback on modern PCs**.

-The final firmware has been extensively tested with **Condor 3**, where it provides dynamic control forces, trim, stall buffet, flutter and stable joystick operation.
+The firmware has been tested with standard Force Feedback utilities and extensively validated in real applications, including **Condor 3**.

 ---

 ## Why this project exists

-The original PicoWinder project provided the fundamental work required to connect a Microsoft SideWinder Force Feedback Pro Gameport joystick to a modern computer through an RP2040.
+The original PicoWinder project provided the fundamental RP2040 interface required to connect a Microsoft SideWinder Force Feedback Pro Gameport joystick to a modern computer.

-The intention at the beginning of this project was **not to create a new firmware**.

-The goal was simply to make the existing PicoWinder implementation work reliably.
+The original goal of this work was not to create a new firmware, but simply to make the existing implementation work reliably.

-During testing on modern Windows systems, the upstream firmware could enumerate as a USB joystick and expose Force Feedback capabilities, but reliable and complete Force Feedback operation could not be obtained in our hardware setup.
+During testing, the upstream firmware could enumerate as a USB joystick and expose Force Feedback capabilities, but reliable and complete FFB operation could not be obtained on our hardware.

-The problems were not limited to Condor 3.

-During development, generic DirectInput Force Feedback test applications could also fail to correctly create or execute effects.
-In Condor 3, early firmware builds could exhibit symptoms such as:
+Problems were not limited to Condor 3: generic DirectInput Force Feedback test applications could also fail to correctly create or execute effects.

+Typical symptoms included:

-* Force Feedback apparently starting and then stopping after a few seconds
+* FFB stopping after a few seconds
 * joystick input and FFB freezing together
-* persistent native centering force after a reset or simulator exit
+* persistent native centering after reset
-* Force Feedback behaving mostly like a simple centering spring
+* FFB behaving mostly as a centering spring
-* dynamic effects such as buffet, flutter and trim being absent or difficult to distinguish
+* dynamic effects being weak, missing or unreliable

 At the time this work was undertaken, no reproducible public demonstration was found showing the **unmodified upstream PicoWinder firmware** providing complete and stable DirectInput Force Feedback on a modern Windows PC with a clearly identified firmware build.

-The investigation therefore grew into a complete debugging and validation effort.
+The investigation eventually became a complete debugging and validation effort.

-Multiple independent firmware issues were identified and corrected, eventually producing the stable A22 release documented here.

----

-## Final release

-**A22** is the current definitive / **GOLDEN** release.

-USB Product Name:

-**`Picowinder FFB PRO`**

-### SHA-256

-UF2:

-`49279876c95b18d4316cdd96e057593b9fdb733f064c0650adf3d5b9416b8103`

-RAW:

-`e074ab3b7babb206b532ba035124a6606296e0dab4012b32479f86b8af714f8b`

-A22 is functionally based on the validated A21 firmware and changes the USB product name to **Picowinder FFB PRO**.

 ---